chivalry/filemaker.vim/README.md

 Perhaps in the future I'll look into an installer script to do this automatically.
 If you're using FileMaker and Vim on Windows, place the files in the analogous `vimfiles` folder (I think).

+To take full advantage of FileMaker Vim you'll need [UltiSnips](https://github.com/sirver/ultisnips) in addition to Vim.
+With Vundle, the installation of UltiSnips is just as easy as it is for FileMaker Vim.

 Features
 --------